 Festivals & Celebrations

-In Waldorf education, festivals and celebrations connect students and families with the rhythms of nature, foster community and celebrate the admirable human qualities that are often illustrated through story and song.
-At the Brooklyn Waldorf School, we are known for our strong community fabric; our festival life and celebrations help create and strengthen those bonds.
+At Brooklyn Waldorf School, festivals and celebrations foster community, connect students and families with the rhythms of nature, and celebrate the admirable human qualities illustrated through story and song.

 asdd test test